MarinovM03/bitcoin-learning-hub/README.md

 ## ✨ Features

 ### Public Area (Guest)
-- **Home Page** — Hero section, live Bitcoin market stats bar, Why Bitcoin Learning Hub section, halving countdown timer, and latest articles feed.
+- **Home Page** — Hero section, live Bitcoin market stats bar, halving countdown timer, Fear & Greed Index widget, latest articles feed, and a "Trending This Week" section.
-- **Articles Catalog** — Browse all articles with a real-time search filter by title.
+- **Articles Catalog** — Browse all articles with server-side search, category filtering, sort by latest or most viewed, and smart pagination.
-- **Article Details** — Full article view with like count and a read-only comments section.
+- **Article Details** — Full article view with reading progress bar, like count, related articles sidebar, and a comments section.
+- **Author Profiles** — Public profile pages showing an author's published articles and total likes received.
 - **Glossary** — Searchable, alphabetically grouped A-Z list of Bitcoin terms with category filtering.
 - **Authentication** — Login by email or username, and Register with full validation.

 ### Private Area (Logged-in User)
 - **Create Article** — Submit new content with title, summary, content, category, and image URL.
+Choose to publish immediately or save as a draft.
+- **Article Drafts** — Save works-in-progress as drafts.
+Drafts are private and never appear in the public catalog.
+- **My Articles Page** — Dedicated page with a full grid view of all published articles and drafts, with edit and delete actions.
 - **Like Articles** — Like any article you did not author.
 One like per user per article.
+- **Bookmark Articles** — Save articles to a personal bookmarks list for later reading.
 - **Post Comments** — Join the discussion on any article with a 500-character limit and live character counter.
 - **Contribute Glossary Terms** — Add new terms with a definition and category.
-- **Route Guards** — Protected routes prevent unauthorized access to Create, Edit, and Profile pages.
+- **Route Guards** — Protected routes prevent unauthorized access to Create, Edit, Profile, Bookmarks, and My Articles pages.

 ### Author Capabilities (Owner)
 - **Edit Article** — Update any article you created.
+Choose to save as draft or publish directly from the edit page.
 - **Delete Article** — Remove any article you created.
 - **Delete Comments** — Remove your own comments.
 - **Delete Glossary Terms** — Remove glossary terms you contributed.